davidfemi/Yelp-Camp/PRODUCTION_FIX_GUIDE.md

 2. **Browser Testing:**
    - Clear cookies and try fresh login
    - Check if cookies are being set in browser dev tools
+   - Look for the `thecampgrounds.session` cookie

 3. **Network Tab:**
    - Verify `withCredentials: true` in requests
    - Check for CORS preflight OPTIONS requests
+   - Look for `Set-Cookie` headers in login response

 ## 🔄 Rollback Plan

-If issues persist, the original working configuration can be restored by reverting the session configuration changes in `server.js`.
+If issues persist, the original configuration can be restored by:
+1. Reverting the session configuration changes in `server.js`
+2. Removing the forced cookie middleware
+3. Restoring `saveUninitialized: false`